 It should also be noted that the porosities computed in this analysis are effective porosities.
 Subsurface structures often contain dual porosity systems with fluids in both networks of cracks and isolated pores.
-The MT exploration method uses natural electric currents to image subsurface resistivity,that is dominated by the porosity and interconnection of fluids.
+The MT exploration method uses natural electric currents to image subsurface resistivity, which is dominated by the porosity and interconnection of fluids.
 This effectively measures the amount of interconnected pore space.

 An additional perspective on the porosity values can be obtained by comparison with other studies of porosity depth variations.
-Giles et al (1998) compile a number of datasets for varying lithologies and some of these are shown in Figure 26(b).
+Giles et al (1998) compile a number of datasets for varying lithologies and some of these are shown in Figure 27b.
 Maximum and minimum porosities are shown for carbonate, shale and sandstone lithologies.
 No adequate datasets were found for the breccia and volcanic rocks encountered on Amchitka Island, but porosities are likely to be similar, perhaps lower.
-Note that the porosities inferred for Amchitka Island (with a cementation factor, m = 1.5 in Archie's Law) are low compared to the data of Giles et al (1998), but within the range of possible values.
-The porosity data in Figure 26(b) show an exponential decrease with depth, as do the Amchitka Island models.
+Note that the porosities inferred for Amchitka Island (with a cementation factor, m = 1.5 in Archie's Law) are low compared to the data of Giles et al (1998), but within the range of observed values.
+The porosity data in Figure 27b show an exponential decrease with depth, as do the Amchitka Island models.

-Is it reasonable for the porosities to be higher at Cannikin than Milrow?
+Is it reasonable for the porosities to be systematically higher at Cannikin than Milrow?
 The geological setting is essentially the same at the two locations, so that is unlikely to be the explanation.
 The effect of the underground explosion would be to increase porosity through fracturing, If the enhanced porosity at Cannikin is due to the explosion, then a low resistivity zone should be centered on the shot location.
 In contrast, the resistivity values at Cannikin are higher across the entire profile.
 Additionally, an increase in porosity would also have resulted from the Milrow test that had a 1 megaton yield.

-On the basis of this analysis and the synthetic study in Figure 1, the increase in resistivity occurs at a depth of 2500 m below the Cannikin Ground Zero.
-The uncertainty analysis in Figure 15 shows that this depth could lie between depths of 2000 and 2700 m.
-By analogy with Figure 1, this depth represents the base of the transition zone and the top of the saltwater layer.
+On the basis of this analysis and the synthetic study in Figure 1, the top of the transition zone is located at a depth of 900 m, with a possible range 800-1000m.
+The increase in resistivity that corresponds to the base of the transition zone occurs at a depth of 2500 m below the Cannikin Ground Zero.
+The uncertainty analysis in Figures 15 and 17 that this depth could lie between depths of 2000 and 2700 m.
+By analogy with Figure 1, this depth defines the top of the saltwater layer.